Letter of explanation: Why it’s important and how to write one

 When determining the value of the home, another structure on the property can’t be the primary reason for that value.
 It’s worth noting here that some lenders, including Rocket Mortgage®, don’t finance farms.

 You’ll need a steady and reliable income to keep up with the payments on a home loan, so long gaps in unemployment may make you seem like a risky borrower.
-For VA and jumbo loans, your lender may require a letter of explanation for gaps in unemployment within the last 2 years.
+For VA and jumbo loans, your lender may require a letter of explanation for gaps in unemployment within the past 2 years.
 A letter may only be required when gaps in employment are greater than 30 or 60 days, depending on the type of loan.

 You’ll need to explain what caused any gaps, which can come about for various seasons that include: